AnggaR96s/Reforestation/README.md

-## What do vegetarian zombies eat?
-Grrrrrainnnnnssss.
+## When do doctors get angry?
+When they run out of patients.